-Scholar drop-off and pickup shall occur in the parking lot.
-Parents are encouraged to follow the pickup and drop off procedures.
-All scholars must be picked up from the designated loading and unloading area.
-Dropping off and picking up scholars near the Martha Negus Building is not permitted.
+Scholar drop-off and pickup should occur in the parking lot.
+Parents are encouraged to use the loop and park or use drop off loop.
+All scholars must be picked-up from the designated loading and unloading loop area.

-BUS UNLOADING AND LOADING ZONE
+BUS UNLOADING & LOADING ZONE

 Buses unload and load directly in front of the school.
 Do not park in the bus unloading and loading zones.
 Please use the cross walk and avoid passing between the buses when entering or exiting the school grounds.
-Staff is available at 7:45am before school and until 3:00pm after school to assist with unloading and loading of buses.
+Staff is available before and after school to assist with unloading and loading of buses.